jcmrs/claude-code/research/axivo-claude-template.md

 - Methodology improvements discovered through session work
 - Strategic insights about project evolution identified
 - Cross-session learning opportunities recognized
+- User instructs to reflect and/or make a diary entry for your reflections

 **Create Logic Entity When:**
 - User explicitly requests reasoning transparency ("Show your reasoning")